jonra1993/insurance-demo/README.md

 ./ngrok http 5005
 ```

-On root folder make a copy of the file .env.example and rename it .env

 On .env file edit TELEGRAM_ACCESS_TOKEN, TELEGRAM_VERIFY, you can find how to get this variables using telegram's Bot Father [here ](https://rasa.com/docs/rasa/connectors/telegram/)

 Add your engok https url on TELEGRAM_WEBHOOK_URL variable